 Now that she has such a versatile tiara, Mary wears and is photographed in it often.
 Until 1953 that is, when she passes on and the tiara is now bequeathed to her granddaughter, Queen Elizabeth II.
 The current Queen also seems to be quite fond of the tiara, wearing it often with both the pearls and the emeralds, but she’s added her own third twist: eliminating the drops all together (which is probably lighter and much easier to wear, since there aren’t giant gemstone drops swinging as she walks).
 But if you ask us, this third option looks like….. a tiara missing its drops!
 And she’s even been kind enough to loan it out, as we’ve found photos of her current daughter-in-law (she who shall not be named) wearing it.
 How kind.

 What a story!
 Smuggled out of one country.
 Sold off by its owners to help fund their exile.
 Modified by the “Jewelry Queen” and now a favorite of the current monarch.
 So tell us, does this tiara make your list of the top British Royal Tiaras?
-Let us know what you think in the comments below!
+Are you team pearls or team emeralds?
+Let me know what you think in the comments below!